Welcome to Ladybug Hill Farm

 with very basic shelter from rain and wind.
 They are supplemented with

 a good quality custom goat feed and goat mineral and hay all year round.
-I feed to maintain good condition but I do not
+I feed to maintain condition but

-"push" the kids with overfeeding.
+obesity illnesses so common in the American Boer.
 I believe in raising livestock

 in as natural a way as possible.
 Any goat that cannot maintain condition on my simple